 When choosing the perfect plants for an indoor space, look for varieties that will thrive in the levels of natural and artificial light they’ll be getting.

-Farmers Park offices emphasize plants that “grow well without direct sunlight,” Rooney points out.
+Farmers Park offices emphasize low light indoor plants, plants that “grow well without direct sunlight,” Rooney points out.
 “This allows darker office spaces to utilize unique plants for design and not worry about the health of the plant.”

 It also helps to enlist the help of botanical experts like those at DreamGrowers, who specialize in caring for indoor plants for maximum benefit.
-Spencer Fane LLP beautified its Farmers Park law office by completing its green space with succulents, bromeliads palms and more.
+Spencer Fane LLP beautified its Farmers Park law office by completing its green space with various succulent plants, bromeliads palms and more.

-Here are just a few of the plants adding the perfect natural touch to the indoor spaces of Farmers Park.
+Here are just a few of the indoor plants adding the perfect natural touch to the office spaces of Farmers Park.